evsouc29/member-github-profiles/README.md

-# member-github-profiles
+# Member Github Profiles
-Github profiles for pembers of NMD 211 Fall 2021
+This repository will contain
+- a list a link to the github profile of each member of NMD 211